Atul013/HuggingFaceDeepRL/Unit1/PPO-LunarLander-v2/PPO-LunarLander-v2/README.md

 - **GAE Lambda**: 0.95

 ### Training Process
-- The agent was trained over multiple episodes.
+  - The agent was trained for approximately 1.3 million environment timesteps .
-- The training process used a replay buffer to store experiences and update the policy network periodically.
+  - During training, experiences (state, action, reward, next state, done) were stored in a replay buffer .
+  - The policy network was updated periodically using these stored experiences, allowing for more stable and efficient learning.
-- The policy network is a feedforward neural network with two hidden layers, each containing 64 neurons and ReLU activations.
+  - The policy network architecture  consists of a feedforward neural network with:
+      - Two hidden layers
+      - Each layer containing 64 neurons
+      - ReLU  activation functions between layers

 ### Files in the Repository